Avanade/Beef/src/Beef.Events/README.md

 ## Event Data

-The [`EventData`](../../src/Beef.Core/Events/EventData.cs) provides a standardised, and flexible, message contract that is used to both publish and subscribe to events in a consistent manner.
+The _Beef_ [`EventData`](../../src/Beef.Core/Events/EventData.cs) provides a standardised, and flexible, message contract that is used to both publish and subscribe to events in a consistent manner.
 The key properties as follows:

 Property | Description
 -|-